-Hisham Qassem is an independent journalist, former chairman of the Egyptian Organization for Human Rights, and the founding publisher of the Cairo Times and Al Masr Al Youm.
+Hisham Kassem is an independent journalist, former chairman of the Egyptian Organization for Human Rights, and was the founding publisher of the Cairo Times and Al Masry Al Youm.

 Alex Kliment: What are some ways the outcome of the election in the United States could affect Egypt?